History of Irish Americans in Boston: 20th century

-In the early 20th century, Boston's Irish Americans were successful in Democratic Party politics and the labor movement, yet were relatively slow to break into business and the professions.
-This was only partly due to discrimination against them, although that was certainly a factor.
-For cultural reasons, they gravitated to modest positions offering job security and pensions rather than high-risk business ventures.
+In the early 20th century, Boston's Irish Americans were successful in Democratic Party politics and the labor movement but were relatively slow to break into business and the professions.
+That was only partly because of discrimination against them, although that was certainly a factor.
+For cultural reasons, they gravitated to modest positions offering job security and pensions, rather than high-risk business ventures.
 Many became schoolteachers, police officers, firefighters, nurses, librarians, custodians, and clerks.
-Historian Dennis P. Ryan calls them "occupationally nearsighted".
+Historian Dennis P. Ryan calls them "occupationally nearsighted."

 Few Irish women in Boston were active in the suffrage movement, which was dominated by upper-class women.
 Margaret Foley of Dorchester was a rare exception.
-Known for confronting anti-suffrage candidates at political rallies, she was nicknamed the "Grand Heckler".
+Known for confronting anti-suffrage candidates at political rallies, she was nicknamed the "Grand Heckler."
 Most working-class women were more interested in labor issues: Mary Kenney O'Sullivan helped found the Women's Trade Union League in 1903, and was a leader of the Lawrence textile strike in 1912; Julia O'Connor led a successful telephone operators' strike in 1919 that paralyzed telephone service across New England for six days.
 That same year, the Boston Police went on strike for better wages and working conditions.
 Most of the officers who subsequently lost their jobs were Irish Catholics, while most of those who condemned the strikers were "old-line Protestant Yankees".
 Many of the strikebreakers were students at Harvard University.

-During this period the Irish often clashed with Italians, despite the fact that the vast majority of both groups shared a common religion and political party.
-Thousands of Irish immigrants who had settled in Boston's North End in the 19th century, displacing the Yankee residents, were crowded out by Italians in the early 20th century.
-The two groups were in competition for jobs as well as housing, and there were cultural differences, including different styles of Catholic worship, that caused additional friction.
+During this period, the Irish often clashed with the Italians, although the vast majority of both groups shared a common religion and political party.
+Thousands of Irish immigrants who had settled in Boston's North End in the 19th century, and displaced the Yankee residents, were crowded out by Italians in the early 20th century.
+The two groups were in competition for jobs as well as housing, and cultural differences, including different styles of Catholic worship, caused additional friction.
 For a time, in some Irish parishes, Italians were forced to attend Mass in the basement.